 The Sony MDR-7506 are some of the most popular professional headphones on the market.
 They are recommended for audiophiles who prefer closed-back headphones with good audio reproduction and low sound leakage.
 They have a comfortable design, with large ear cups that can accommodate most ear sizes and a sturdy headband.
 Although their overall build quality is decent, there are other similarly priced headphones with a better build quality.

 Like the Philips SHP9500, the Sony MDR-7506 have a simple aesthetic that will not look out of place in a professional studio.
 They have an all-black color scheme, with not much cosmetics outside of the branding on the ear cups.
 The coiled cable is non-detachable and lacks inline controls for volume control and music management.
-Due to their foldable design, the Sony MDR-7506 are a bit easier to pack than the Philips SHP9500, but they don’t come with a hard case for additional protection while stored in your backpack.
+Due to their foldable design, the Sony MDR-7506 are a bit easier to pack than the Philips SHP9500, but they don’t come with a hard case for additional protection while stored in your work backpack.

 Featuring a foldable design, the Shure SRH440 are budget-friendly audiophile headphones selling for less than $100, placing them in the same category as the Philips and Sony headphones above.
 They are closed-back headphones with a detachable coiled cable and large ear cups.
 While they are not the most versatile headphones, they are good-sounding headphones suitable for professional use.
 They are also decent for office use; their low sound leakage means nearby co-workers won’t be assaulted by your questionable choices in music.